dotnet-websharper/pouchdb/README.md

 		| Orange
 		| Other of string

 	let db = new PouchDB<Fruit>("fruitdb")
 ```

 Now you have a database instance that stores objects of type ``Fruit``.
 Please be aware that this is purely static and is only present at compile time.
 Nothing guarantees that objects from different sources (e.g. JavaScript code) cannot be added to the same database.

 ## Querying

-PouchDB uses the MapReduce model for querying databases.
-This obviously doesn't make much sense when dealing with inmemory instances but as mentioned above you can connect to remote CouchDB databases in which case the map and reduce functions will be run remotely, meaning that the code you write in JavaScript will be sent as text to the server for processing.
-The querying part of this binding also aims to be type safe but due to some quirks in WebSharper the resulting interface may not be very intuitive.
+PouchDB uses the ``MapReduce`` model for querying databases.
+This clearly doesn't make much sense when dealing with in memory instances in a single threaded language but as mentioned above you can connect to remote CouchDB databases in which case the map and reduce functions will be run remotely, meaning that the code you write in JavaScript will be sent as text to the server for processing.
+The querying part of this binding also aims to be type safe but due to some quirks in WebSharper the resulting interface may not be very intuitive or appealing.
 Let's take a look at an example using the code above as basis.

 We have the following types we want to store in the database: